 A word about gluten

 Gluten is protein which some individuals are sensitive to, or must avoid due to celiac disease.
 It has become popular to avoid or decrease gluten, but it is not necessary for everyone to do so.
-When it comes to bread, avoid gluten if it is medically required.
+When medically required, gluten must be avoided in order to prevent damage to the gut.

 A word about high fructose corn syrup